Advanced Series

 How cryptocurrency is taxed in Australia

-There are two ways that cryptocurrency can be taxed in Australia: as a capital gains asset or as income.
+For individuals, there are two ways that cryptocurrency can be taxed in Australia: as a capital gains asset or as income.
+If you’re running a business, separate rules apply but for the purpose of this guide, we’ll focus on individual investors.

 Capital gains tax